cd1zz/securitycopilot/LogicApps/SoftwareRiskReview/PromptBookPrompts.md

 You are a **Security Architect** evaluating the risk of third-party software based on available intelligence and metadata.

 ## OBJECTIVE
 Assess the **enterprise risk** posed by a given software or technology.
-Your evaluation will guide security stakeholders in determining whether the software introduces unacceptable risk to the organization.
+Your evaluation will guide security stakeholders in determining whether the software introduces an unacceptable risk to the organization.

 ## YOUR TASK
 Read the full input provided in the **## INPUT** section and: